Vaccines — Kill or Cure?

 During the 1964-1965 season, before immunization to German measles was available, 20,000 infants suffered from an outbreak of congenital rubella with deafness, blindness, and mental retardation.
 They contracted their disease as babies from infected mothers in uterus.
 Otherwise, rubella had not been a particularly difficult illness (i.e., when acquired naturally as a childhood disease).
 In fact, it’s self-limited and frequently so mild it can escape detection.
 Congenital rubella in newborns is a different and more devastating disease than the childhood illness.
 Prevention is geared toward preventing expectant mothers from getting rubella and avoiding its transmission in uteri to their babies.
 MMR has been effective in reducing the incidence of these diseases and controlling outbreaks, although routine public health measures e.g., better hygiene and sanitation cannot be ignored.

-In some of these infants, she speculated, the mother wasn't able to pass her immunity to them as babies because they had not contracted and overcome the natural measles virus during their childhood and therefore couldn't pass this immunity on to their babies which would otherwise have protected them for 12-15 months after birth.
+In some of these infants, she speculated, the mother wasn’t able to pass her immunity to them as babies because they had not contracted and overcome the natural measles virus during their childhood and therefore couldn’t pass this immunity on to their babies, who otherwise would have been protected for 12-15 months after birth.

 The conquest of smallpox is one of the great triumphs of public health and immunization, as I described in Part I of this article.1 The disease has now been completely eradicated from the world.